divyanshunegi/thatdroidfont/README.md

   ```

   You can set textStyle to normal,bold or italic depending on the availability of font inside the library it will diplay the font.
+  in case you do not define any textstyle it will be normal by default